Humanoid robot skin

 Robot skin language is most visible around hands, arms, grippers, and curved humanoid surfaces where contact awareness matters.

-RoboSkin.ai frames where robot skin, tactile AI, and e-skin terminology appears across robotics research, assistive devices, media, and category ownership.
+RoboSkin.ai frames where humanoid robot skin, contact-aware robotics, tactile AI, and e-skin terminology appears across robotics research, assistive devices, media, and category ownership.
 The page is educational and does not imply product availability.

 RoboSkin.ai accepts source suggestions, corrections, and collaboration notes.